Double Degree Programmes with College of Humanities and Sciences

 ST2334 Probability and Statistics (4 units) * MA2116 Probability (4 units) MA2116

-* NOTE: Because of the two-way preclusions between these courses in the Engineering majors their equivalent courses in Mathematics, students whose home Faculty is CDE are strongly encouraged to read the latter instead of the former if they are planning to enrol in this DDP.
+* NOTE: Because of the two-way preclusions between these courses in the Engineering majors their equivalent courses in CHS, students whose home Faculty is CDE are strongly encouraged to read the latter instead of the former if they are planning to enrol in this DDP.
 However, mid-stream DDP students whose home Faculty is CDE and have read the former can request to double-count them toward the latter.

 Engineering major Courses that can be double-counted between Engineering and Mathematics